pslucas0212/RHEL-EUS/README.md

 **Extended Update Support**
 Extended Update Support (EUS) is included with a RHEL Premium support subscription or can be purchased as an add-on subscription to a RHEL Standard support subscription.

-Starting with RHEL 8, even numbered minor releases are eligible for EUS.
+Starting with RHEL 8.2 and RHEL 9.0, even numbered minor releases are eligible for EUS.

 | Extended Update Support Summary |
 |-------------------------|